-~SPAN 1013 Elementary Spanish I / 3 credits (3 lec.)
+~SPAN 1013 Elementary Spanish I

 An elementary course for students with no previous experience with the language.
 Emphasis on basic vocabulary and grammatical structures which enable the student to understand, speak, read and write Spanish.
 Involves some laboratory practice and listening.